Is Life Insurance Worth It? Understanding Pros & Cons

 Pros of Having Life Insurance

 Life insurance ensures that your family can maintain their standard of living in your absence.
-The death benefit can cover mortgage payments, utility bills and even educational expenses for your children.
+The death benefit can cover mortgage payments, utility bills and your children's education.

-If you are the primary breadwinner, the death benefit can replace your income, ensuring your family's financial needs are met.
+If you're the primary breadwinner, the death benefit can replace your income, providing for your family's financial needs.

 Permanent life insurance policies offer a cash value component that grows tax-deferred, allowing you to accumulate wealth over time.